-Carol Edmonds is our Family Counselor, facilitating our weekly family support group and helps families to address addiction issues and codependency.
+Carol Edmonds is our Program Director, overseeing program and staff schedules.
 She also facilitates our weekly aftercare groups, assisting clients as they work to meet the recovery goals of their continuing care plans.
-Carol has over 20 years experience in the drug and alcohol treatment field and is a certified relapse prevention specialist, a trained Arise interventionist, and also holds a Certification in Substance Abuse Counseling from University of California, Berkeley.
+Carol has over 20 years experience in the drug and alcohol treatment field and is a certified Relapse Prevention Specialist, as well as a trained Arise Interventionist.
+Carol holds a certification in Substance Abuse Counseling from University of California, Berkeley.

 Leah Hopkins, MS, RD, CDE